tsenftle/Cu_SAA/Structures/README.md

-All structures published in the paper "Directing post-C–C coupling pathways of electrochemical CO2 reduction toward a specific C2 product by single-site doped Cu catalysts"
+All (local minimum or saddle points) atomic structures used in the paper "Directing post-C–C coupling pathways of electrochemical CO2 reduction toward a specific C2 product by single-site doped Cu catalysts"

 (doi: )